conda-forge/conda-forge.github.io/src/user/faq.rst

 :ref:`(Q) <faq_cuda_compiler_header>` **How can I compile CUDA (host or device) codes in my environment?**

-  Unfortunately, this is not possible with Conda-Forge's current infrastructure (``nvcc``, ``cudatoolkit``, etc) if there is no local CUDA Toolkit installation.
-In particular, the ``nvcc`` package provided on Conda-Forge is a *wrapper package* that exposes the actual ``nvcc`` compiler to our CI infrastructure in a ``conda``-friendly way; it does not contain the full ``nvcc`` compiler toolchain.
-One of the reasons is that CUDA headers like ``cuda.h``, ``cuda_runtime.h``, etc, are not redistributable according to NVIDIA's EULA, which are needed at compile time.
+  Unfortunately, this is not possible with conda-forge's current infrastructure (``nvcc``, ``cudatoolkit``, etc) if there is no local CUDA Toolkit installation.
+In particular, the ``nvcc`` package provided on conda-forge is a *wrapper package* that exposes the actual ``nvcc`` compiler to our CI infrastructure in a ``conda``-friendly way; it does not contain the full ``nvcc`` compiler toolchain.
+One of the reasons is that CUDA headers like ``cuda.h``, ``cuda_runtime.h``, etc, which are needed at compile time, are not redistributable according to NVIDIA's EULA.
 Likewise, the ``cudatoolkit`` package only contains CUDA runtime libraries and not the compiler toolchain.

-  If you need to compile CUDA codes, even if they involve only CUDA host APIs, you will still need a valid CUDA Toolkit installed locally and use it.
+  If you need to compile CUDA code, even if it involves only CUDA host APIs, you will still need a valid CUDA Toolkit installed locally and use it.
 Please refer to `NVCC's documentation <https://docs.nvidia.com/cuda/cuda-compiler-driver-nvcc/index.html>`_ for the CUDA compiler usage and `CUDA Programming Guide <https://docs.nvidia.com/cuda/cuda-c-programming-guide/index.html>`_ for general CUDA programming.